jule64/TripleDraw/README.md

 any            | 0        | J low       | 50,000      | 9.692667%
 ```

-Of course you can also study more advanced scenaarios, such adding one, two or three draws and specify starting cards. **In fact setting the number of draws to 1 allows you to study the single draw variant of the game!**
+Of course you can also study more advanced scenarios, such adding one, two or three draws and specify starting cards. **In fact setting the number of draws to 1 allows you to study the single draw variant of the game!**

 The help menu shows you how to run simulations in more details: